There are a lot of interesting habits people consider for losing weight. Find out whether lemon water actually helps with weight loss or not.

 Hunger and cravings are a big reason why people fail to stick to their weight loss journey so avoiding them can be very helpful.

-Burning more calories
+Can burn more calories

 It might just be an extra 100 calories a day from drinking 2 liters but small amounts do add up.
 If you make drinking water part of your daily routine it can add up to an extra 700 calories burned a week.